 The source of funds that will be required to repurchase Notes in the event of a Change of Control Repurchase Event will be our available cash or cash generated from our operations or other potential sources, including funds provided by a purchaser in the Change of Control transaction, borrowings, sales of assets or sales of equity.
 We cannot assure you that sufficient funds from such sources will be available at the time of any Change of Control Repurchase Event to make required repurchases of Notes tendered.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Financial Condition, Liquidity and Capital Resources" for a general discussion of our indebtedness.
-Before making any such repurchase of Notes, we would also have to comply with certain requirements under our Revolving Credit Facility, to the extent such requirements remain in effect at such time, or otherwise obtain consent from the lenders under the Revolving Credit Facility.
+Before making any such repurchase of Notes, we would also have to comply with certain requirements under our Revolving Credit Facility.
 Our future debt instruments may contain similar restrictions and provisions.
-If the holders of the Notes exercise their right to require us to repurchase upon a Change of Control Repurchase Event, the financial effect of this repurchase could cause a default under our existing or future debt instruments, even if the Change of Control Repurchase Event to make the required repurchase of the Notes or our other debt.
+If the holders of the Notes exercise their right to require debt instruments, even if the Change of Control Repurchase Event to make the required repurchase sufficient funds at the time of the Change of Control Repurchase Event to the Notes or our other debt.
 See "Risk Factors - Risks Relating to the Notes - We may not be able to repurchase the Notes upon a Change of Control Repurchase Event".